tansly/nurullah/README.md

 # nurullah
-Generate music on the terminal using Python, ffmpeg and aplay
+Generate music on the terminal using Python, sox and aplay